jkubo/crypto-scripts/README.md

 ```

 ## Examples
-Note: all examples below assume user is running the commands from the `market-insight` directory.
+Note: all examples below assume user is installed the module.

 Remark: Optionally, user may consider adding the directory to the PATH environment variable to omit the `./`.

 1) Graph multiple tickers against JPY:

-`for ticker in BTC DOGE; do ./mkisctl yf --ticker $ticker-JPY; done`
+`for ticker in BTC DOGE; do dipylon yf --ticker $ticker-JPY; done`

 *_opens multiple tabs of graphs on default browser_

 2) Display multple OHLC prices with symbol:

-`for ticker in BTC DOGE; do ./mkisctl cd --symbol $ticker; done`
+`for ticker in BTC DOGE; do dipylon cd --symbol $ticker; done`

 ```
 BTC: {'o': 25904.4255622, 'h': 26535, 'l': 25842.8, 'c': 26273}